rrra/www/content/post/2020/fcc-posts-email-address-reminder-on-uls-landing-page.md

-ARRL News reported on December 21, 2020, "The FCC is encouraging users of the Universal Licensing Service ([ULS](https://www.fcc.gov/wireless/systems-utilities/universal-licensing-system)) to have an email address on file with the FCC." [^1]
+ARRL News reported on December 21, 2020, "The FCC is encouraging users of the Universal Licensing Service ([ULS](https://www.fcc.gov/wireless/systems-utilities/universal-licensing-system)) to have an e-mail address on file with the FCC." [^1]

 [^1]: "FCC Posts Email Address Reminder On ULS Landing Page", ARRL the national association for Amateur Radio, accessed December 25 2020, http://www.arrl.org/news/fcc-posts-email-address-reminder-on-uls-landing-page.